 KING’S RANSOM, Copyright © 2015 by Amelia Autin Lam

-If you enjoyed this excerpt from King’s Ransom, it can be ordered from Amazon, Barnes&Noble, BooksAMillion, and Harlequin.
+If you enjoyed this excerpt from King’s Ransom, it can be ordered from Amazon, Barnes&Noble, and BooksAMillion.